-I’ve been putting off getting rid of a bunch of my clothes for quite some time and this past weekend I finally did something about it.
+I’ve been putting off getting rid of a bunch of my clothes for quite some time and I finally did something about it.
 My clothes used to reside in two different places in my home, a dresser in the laundry room and a closet in a completely different room.
 There was no need for two different storage spaces so I decided to lay out all of my clothes and take stock.

-> Laying out all of your clothes is a great way to put things in perspective.
+Laying out all of your clothes is a great way to put things in perspective.
 Once everything is laid out you realize how much stuff you actually have.
 This obviously doesn’t have to be limited to your clothing.
 It also can be used for anything else you want to scale down.
 Try it with a closet that is in desperate need of cleaning or a junk drawer that no longer closes.
 You also may want to edit your collection of books, DVDs, CDs, or shoes.
 Laying them all out may enlighten you to the fact that you have much more junk than you first thought.

 This post has been updated since its original publication in 2007.